khalid-hussain/shaheen/chap13.md

 If you say that Abu Abdullah is insensitive, then what will you call a people who have recognized him as their leader.
-Abu Abdullah is a coward who fears the Christians immensely but isn't it correct that you too were fearful of them until the warriors of the border and Al-Zeghel's mujahideen proved to you that metal of the Muslims can cut any metal even today.
+Abu Abdullah is a coward who fears the Christians immensely but isn't it correct that you too were fearful of them until the warriors of the border and Al-Zeghel's mujāhidīn proved to you that metal of the Muslims can cut any metal even today.
 You too, like Abu Abdullah, were afraid of the Christians and before this, until Abul Hassan dragged you into the battlefield by force, you were content living a life of